the-fellowship-co/facade/docs/bylding_backends/working_with_edges.md

 ---
 ## Gate

-Gate is a single GraphQL based API gateway for different frontends like web, mobile and desktop.
+Gate is a single GraphQL based gateway for different frontends like web, mobile and desktop.
 GraphQL eliminates the need for having a separate gateway for each frontend.
 GraphQL let's you customize your response by returning only the data you ask.
 Gate is a collection of edges.

 You can learn more about GraphQL in [GraphQL guide](https://graphql.org/)